patty111/CityWeather/README.md

 2. A weather search endpoint based on latitude and longitude, allowing users to query current weather information for a specified  location.
 3. A search history endpoint, allowing users to view their previous search history.

+Using Sql Server as database.
-Change databases connection string in `appsettings.json`
+Change database's connection string in `appsettings.json`

 Api description see Docs folder